Largo Winch II: Plot

 Meanwhile, Francken, who ordered the executives of the bank to record their calls, finds out about Largo's call to transfer the money to Min.
 Seeing this as evidence, she publicly announces this, causing W Group's shares to massively drop.
 Cochrane, much to his dismay, finds out that the W Group will be bought by a Russian industrialist called Nazatchov, who is at odds with Largo since he once attacked him during a business meeting.
 Since the prices were lowered, Nazatchov now has enough money to buy the group and already pays 5 billion dollars in advance.
 In Burma, Largo and Malunai arrive at a local hotel, where they rekindle their romance, and she reveals to Largo that Noom is his son, having impregnated her before he left.
 Largo contacts Gauthier, who has found Simon, and instructs him to arrive at the hotel.
-Meanwhile, General Min, who escaped the base, arrives at a rendezvous point where he is picked up via helicopter by a Serbian mercenary called Lazarevic, who informs him that he is not on Min's payroll, but actually is working for someone else, and strangles Min to death.
+Meanwhile, General Min, who escaped the base, arrives at a rendezvous point where he is picked up via helicopter by a Serbian mercenary called Lazarevic, who informs him that he is not on Min's payroll, but actually is working for someone else, and then strangles Min to death.

 Gauthier and Simon meet up with Largo, and Simon reveals that he was paid by a man named Thomas to drive him through Burma.
 He arrived with him at General Min's base, where he paid in advance for Min to organize the massacre using the Pandora account.
 However, when Nerio found out about the massacre, he refused to let Thomas to pay the rest of the money, and he was shot by Min while Simon secretly observed this from the car while he was behind the walls.
 Simon left, picking up the rest of the survivors among the way, before he arrived at the village where Largo stayed at.
 Later on, Malunai reveals that she was abducted by Lazarevic's mercenaries, and Largo finds a tracking device in her.
 Just then, Lazarevic's mistress Anna and another henchman arrive, and Largo manages to kill both of them, but not before Anna strangles Malunai to death.
 Largo picks up Noom and he leaves with Simon and Gauthier.
-Soon after, Lazarevic arrives at the hotel, and, after finding his man and Anna dead, he swears revenge against Largo.
+Soon after, Lazarevic arrives at the hotel, finds his man and Anna dead, and swears revenge against Largo.